About Cisco Application Experience

 AX is based on the Application Visibility records exported by routers, switches, and WLCs.
 Only application performance profiles that include application client-server stats, application response time and media type monitors are supported.

 Based on the relevancy of an application, it is classified as Business Relevant, Business Irrelevant, or Default.
 This classification is done based on the NBAR standard.
-See "Business-Relevance Groups" in the Cisco Digital Network Architecture Center User Guide.
+See "Business-Relevance Groups" in the Cisco DNA Center User Guide.

 Cisco DNA Center supports configuring Application Visibility on routers, switches, and WLCs.
 You can view this identification in the Cisco DNA Center Inventory window under Device Role.